katiepestotnik/space-battle/README.md

 # Space Battle

-Battle 6 alien ships in the browser and try to defeat them all!
+Captian the USS Enterprise and defeat all their enemies!

 [Live Site](https://katiepestotnik.github.io/space-battle-katie/)